TobiasFrassa/futurebuilders/README.md

 # Code related information

 1. The user starts on the index.html page
-- here the user enters very few basic information according to which he will be categorized in his relevant domain
+- here the user enters very few basic informations according to which he will be categorized in his relevant domain
 - for example in the category for women who are still at school and already have successfully passed class 10
 - the index.js evaluates the entered information and forwards the user to a page which is customized for a certain user profile
 - let us assume that an example user enters that she is female, she is still in school and has succesfully passed 10th grade